sted9000/slvrsluger/hand-of-the-day/_posts/2020-03-31-hand-of-day.md

 tags: .5/1 pre srp hu 100bb
 ---

-This situation happens more than you might expect.
-The logic in this specific situation is very straight forward (call with hands that hand 50% equity or better vs a random hand), but what hands do you call with from other positions?
+The below situation happens more than you might expect.
+While the logic in this specific situation is very straight forward (call with hands that have 50% equity or better vs a random hand), what are the heuristics.
+And furthermore what is the logic from earlier positions.
 When I get my solver set up on my desktop this spot is at the top of the list to model.
-Here it is
+Here it is:

 UTG straddles for 76bb (all-in), folds to me in the BB (last to act), call with